yukta9499/yukta9499/Readme.md

 Welcome to my GitHub! 👋

 I'm Yukta Yogesh Kale, a BCA graduate from G.H.
 Raisoni Institute of Management and Engineering, Jalgaon.
-I’m passionate about web development and creating clean, responsive, and user-friendly interfaces.
+I'm passionate about web development and creating clean, responsive, and user-friendly interfaces.

-My primary interest is frontend development, and I’m currently expanding my skills toward full-stack development.
+My primary interest is frontend development, and I'm currently expanding my skills toward full-stack development.
 I enjoy learning by building projects and exploring new technologies.

 👩‍💻 About Me
 🎓 BCA Graduate — 2026